LucaPalumbo/connect4AI/README.md

 # connect4AI
-An AMAZING Artificial intellilgenze to play connect 4
+An *AMAZING* Artificial intellilgence to play _connect 4_

-Javascript implementation of minimax algorithm
+Javascript implementation of _minimax algorithm_